githukueliud/AmphibiansApp/README.md

 Coil library is used to display the images obtained from from the server.
 The app uses best practices for android architecture thus the data is obtained in the data layer then exposed to the ui layer.
 Dependency Injection is done manually.

+The project also covers coroutines and testing coroutines using runTest.